 - Generate hypotheses based on data, explain how the hypotheses could be tested, and show how to translate different experimental designs and data pools into stories

-This course provides key strategies to visualize results and enhance visual communication of data stories, followed by a deeper dive into how to go from analysis of results to a compelling story enhanced with visuals.
+This course provides key strategies for visualizing results and enhancing the visual communication of data stories, followed by a deeper dive into how to go from analysis of results to a compelling story enhanced with visuals.

 - Create specific data visualizations that carry forward casual narratives, such as stacked bar charts, time series, and multidimensional causal chains, using effective and recognized visual and charting building blocks.